Can I visit the Art and Art History Department?

 Can I start my BFA in Studio Art or my BA in Art History at a regional campus?

-The availability of Studio Art courses varies at the regional campuses.
-Both Waterbury and Stamford offer Studio Art courses every semester.
+Studio Art courses are available at the Stamford regional campus every semester.
 However, all Studio Art students must come to the Storrs campus to complete their degrees.
-Students can complete more Studio Art requirements in the Start Art at Waterbury program on the Waterbury campus.
 Art History students can fulfill General Education requirements at regional campuses and sometimes take a survey course in Art History, but must attend Storrs as well.

 Where can I find information about the university, student outcomes, financial aid, and other practical concerns?